Usman-Rafique/sentiment-prediction/README.md

 The goal of this project is to understand the sentiment from a given text.

-This project uses the IMDB dataset for sentiment analysis.
-The dataset contains movie reveiws and every review has been labelled as either positive or negative.
+This project uses the **Large Movie Review Dataset** (also known as IMDB dataset) for sentiment analysis.
+The dataset contains movie reveiws - every review has been labelled as either positive or negative.
 The problem is to correctly predict if a review is positie or negative.
 For more details about the dataset, please see: http://ai.stanford.edu/~amaas/data/sentiment/.

+To make the problem (slightly) harder, we only read 250 words from every review.
+The average review size is around 300 words and some commonly reffered examples use first 500 words from every review.

 ## Network Architecture